 CHARLESTON - The Kanawha Putnam Emergency Planning Committee is looking for volunteer "victims" for an upcoming disaster training exercise.

 With warmer weather here, many individuals are stepping up their exercise programs in an effort to shape up for summer pool days and beach trips.

-Teays Physical Therapy Center Inc. and the Putnam Herald are pleased to present this week's Female Gamer of the Week to Courtney Rogers of Hurricane High School.
+Teays Physical Therapy Center, Inc. & The Putnam Herald are pleased to present this week's Male Gamer of the Week award to Beau Whittington of Buffalo High School.